O'Leary Digital Forms Joint Venture to Advance 7.5 GW Wonder Valley Utah Campus; Alberta Permitting Underway

 26,000 Acres Under Development in Two Jurisdictions Supporting 15 Gigawatt Initial Power Plan

 MIAMI, Feb.
-17, 2026 /PRNewswire/ -- O'Leary Digital Limited today announced the formation of a strategic joint venture with West GenCo LLC to advance development of Wonder Valley Utah, a large-scale powered compute campus located in the Golden Spike District of Box Elder County, Utah.
+18, 2026 /PRNewswire/ -- O'Leary Digital Limited today announced the formation of a strategic joint venture with West GenCo LLC to advance development of Wonder Valley Utah, a large-scale powered compute campus located in Utah.
 West GenCo will oversee permitting and state-level regulatory coordination for the project.

 In parallel, O'Leary Digital confirmed that permitting is underway for Wonder Valley Alberta, located in Grande Prairie, Alberta.